By James Whitcomb Riley

 Read by Sky Albatross

 This article was posted on Monday, January 27th, 2014 at 9:28 am and is filed under English, Holidays Around the World, James Whitcomb Riley, Languages, Poems, Poems about Love, Poetry, Poets, Valentine's Day, Valentine's Day Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply